 “This is so much more than an honorary position,” said Julie Ziegler, executive director of Humanities Washington.
 “It’s very hard work, particularly in an era when our country is profoundly divided.
 The Poet Laureate gives a lot of him or herself, traveling thousands of miles back and forth across the state to reach the widest range of people possible.”

 “It is a profound honor to serve the State of Washington as the next poet laureate,” said Castro Luna.
-“I look forward to continuing the legacy of my predecessors, to engaging with a broad spectrum of communities across the state and to maintaining appreciation for, and contributing to, our rich poetic heritage.”
+“I look forward to continuing the legacy of my predecessors, to engaging with a broad spectrum of communities across the state and to maintaining an appreciation for, and contributing to, our rich poetic heritage.”